 - The overview paper has been accepted for publication in Medical Image Analysis: https://doi.org/10.1016/j.media.2017.06.015

-- Kaggle has started a new challenge that may be of interest for participants of LUNA16: https://www.kaggle.com/c/data-science-bowl-2017
+- Kaggle has held a competition that may be of interest for participants of LUNA16: https://www.kaggle.com/c/data-science-bowl-2017

 LUng Nodule Analysis 2016